 As with any medical procedure, reconstructive surgery for uterine prolapse carries some risk of complications, including painful intercourse, chronic pelvic pain, and urinary incontinence.

-Reconstructive surgery aims to correct the muscles, tissues, and ligaments to lift your pelvic organs back into their natural positions.
-There are different types of reconstructive surgery based on what your body needs.
+Reconstructive surgery corrects the muscles, tissues, and ligaments to lift pelvic organs back into their natural positions.
+Different types of reconstructive surgery are available based on your body’s needs.

 The uterosacral ligaments support the uterus and keep it in place.
-Repairing these ligaments or supporting them with medical mesh helps keep the uterus naturally in place.
+Repairing or supporting these ligaments with medical mesh helps keep the uterus naturally in place.

 For bladder prolapse, you need cystocele repair (also called anterior repair or anterior colporrhaphy).
 This prolapse repair elevates the anterior vaginal wall to provide support for the bladder.